peterjirak/wikipedia-assistant/docs/developer-notes/problem-discussion-and-notes/part-1/part-1-discussion-and-notes.md

 `mysql --host 127.0.0.1 --user admin --password --port 3669`

-Once I was able to access my database I created the database schema lynx_analytics_wikipedia_assistant.
+Once I was able to access my database I created the database schema wikipedia_assistant.
 Once my database schema existed on my DBMS I was able to access it using the mysql command:

-`mysql --host 127.0.0.1 --user admin --password --port 3669 --database lynx_analytics_wikipedia_assistant`
+`mysql --host 127.0.0.1 --user admin --password --port 3669 --database wikipedia_assistant`

 *Having successfully set this up and set up an ssh tunnel and being able to access my database, I totally felt like a rock star.
 I would have felt like more of a rock star had I managed this in a little more timely fashion.
 I spent a lot of time trying to gain direct access frm my laptop which is supposed to be possible when one's database is publicly accessible which mine is but I could never get tit to work.
 In reality making the database publicly accessible is just a bad idea.
 In the future, I would leave it private and do the trick with an EC2 in a VPC security group and an ssh tunnel, that is more secure.*